5 examples of survey demographic questions

 Education

-Q. Education: What is the highest degree or level of school you have completed?
-If currently enrolled, highest degree received.
+Q. What is the highest level of education you have completed?

 • No schooling completed